Why You Feel Stuck: A Nervous System Perspective on Stress, Patterns & Adaptation

 The Role of NetworkSpinal

-NetworkSpinal works with this exact stage of healing.
+NetworkSpinal helps facilitate awareness during this stage of healing.

-Rather than forcing change, it supports your nervous system to become more aware, more adaptable, and more efficient.
+Rather than forcing change, it supports your nervous system to become more self-aware, adaptable and coherent, so that your body begins to change itself organically as needed.

 Through precise, gentle contacts along the spine, people often begin to experience: